phetsims/vector-addition/doc/implementation-notes.md

 This increases coupling, and (depending on what you need to change) can make it difficult to change `VectorSet` or `Graph` without affecting vector classes.
 For further discussion, see https://github.com/phetsims/vector-addition/issues/234.

-* Model classes handle some responsibilities that arguably belong in view classes, and this contibutes to the coupling mentioned above.
-For example, the `getLabelContent` method found throughout the model classes is responsible for assembling a vector's label.
-The model rightly contains the information that appears in a label, but which information appears in a label should be a concern of the view.
+* Model classes handle some responsibilities that arguably belong in view classes, and this contributes to the coupling mentioned above.
+  For example, the `getLabelContent` method found throughout the model class is responsible for assembling a vector's label.
+The model rightly contains the information that appears in a label.
+But the information that appears in the label depends on the state of the view, so assembling that information should be a responsibility of the view.

 ## Screen differences